KevesDev/su26-ai301-contribution/README.md

 ## Solution Approach

 ### Analysis
+By reviewing the git log and the commit history of the stalled PR (#12922), I traced the exact origin of the rendering bug.
 The root cause in `matplotlib` is a breach of a structural invariant.
 The code currently attempts to inject all qubits into the `q_indxs` array for zero-operand gates so the renderer has something to draw.
 However, `q_xy` is contractually obligated to map 1:1 with explicit `qargs`.
 This hack breaks the coordinate system.
 In `text.py`, the `bit_indices` loop uses a tautological condition (`x in self.qubits`) and relies on hardcoded string padding that misaligns on circuits with 10+ qubits.
-By reviewing the git log and the commit history of the stalled PR (#12922), I traced the exact origin of the rendering bug.
-The root cause in matplotlib is a breach of a structural invariant... (continue with the rest of your paragraph)

 ### Proposed Solution
 Instead of mutating the active operand arrays, we will explicitly calculate the bounding top and bottom wire coordinates for zero-operand gates and store them safely in new, dedicated attributes.
 The rendering functions will then be updated to read from these new attributes, preserving the core engine invariants.